Ketogenic Diet for Combat Athletes

 Zach is one of the most successful ultra-runners of the last decade.
 He holds the record for the fastest 100 mile run and for the longest distance run in 12 hours.
 But even he states that he will always consume carbohydrates when he’s in a big race.
 Reason being that carbs are simply a more efficient fuel source.
-It requires significantly more oxygen to generate energy from fat as comparison to carbohydrates.
+It requires significantly more oxygen to generate energy from fat in comparison to carbohydrates.

-But when he’s not competing, most of the days he follows a low carb high fat diet, even when training.
+But when he’s not competing, most of the days he follows a low carb high-fat diet, even when training.
 Running on this diet, trains his body to use fat efficiently as a fuel source.
 The result is that in a race, he won’t bonk when his body runs out of glucose.
 That being said, depending on the combat sport, the fight will take place anywhere between 8 and 30 minutes.
 Since the body can store enough glycogen for at least two hours of hard exercise, bonking because of a lack of glucose isn’t even an issue for fighters.

-Furthermore, fighters, from all of combat sports, have very different requirements as ultra-runners.
-Whereas long distance running is almost exclusively anaerobic, combat sports is both anaerobic and aerobic.
+Furthermore, fighters, from all combat sports, have very different requirements as ultra-runners.
+Whereas long distance running is almost exclusively anaerobic, combat sports are both anaerobic and aerobic.
 Fighting involves a lot of ‘explosions'.
-Puncing, kicking, going for a takedown, defending a submission,... they all have to be performed as fast and as powerful as possible.
+Punching, kicking, going for a takedown, defending a submission,... they all have to be performed as fast and as powerful as possible.
 Speed and power are absolutely crucial in combat sports to become successful.
 Here, we really come across an unforgivable characteristic of the ketogenic diet.
 When you are on the ketogenic diet, you have little to no glycogen available for conversion into ATP.
 ATP is what gives the muscle the energy to contract.
 The conversion of glycogen into ATP is a lot faster than the conversion of ketones into ATP.
 So, we could say that without stored glycogen in the muscles, your ‘explosions’ won’t be as fast and as powerful.